sugarlabs/sugar-docs/src/python-porting-guide.md

 ### Why does my traceback show Python 2?

-Check that you have changed the `activity.info` file, and that Sugar has been restarted.
+Check that you have changed `exec` in `activity.info`, and that Sugar has been restarted.

+### Why does "consider porting to Python 3" still appear?

+Check that you have changed `exec` in `activity.info`.